|

 increase in volume and corresponding decrease in density.

-closely packed and strongly held together with no ‘empty space’ for particles to move
+closely packed and strongly held together in a lattice.
+The immobile particles

 through.